lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 IPv6 addresses.
 Appiid CDA is less common, since current LPWAN technologies frames contain a single address.

-The IID value can be computed from the Device ID present in the Layer 2 header.
-The computation is specific for each LPWAN technology and depends on the Device ID size.
+The IID value may be computed from the Device ID present in the Layer 2 header.
+The computation is specific for each LPWAN technology and may depend on the Device ID size.

-In the downstream direction, these CDA are used to determine the L2 addresses used by the LPWAN.
+In the downstream direction, these CDA may be used to determine the L2 addresses used by the LPWAN.

 ## Compute-\*